 On the Effective Date, the Debtors will issue the Note to the Asbestos Personal Injury Trust in the principal amount of \$10 million that will bear annual interest at an interest rate equal to the 90-day LIBOR in effect as of the Effective Date plus forty basis points, which interest shall accrue from the Effective Date until maturity.
-The Note shall be payable on December 31, 2006.
-The Reorganized Debtors shall grant the Abestos Asbestos Personal Injury Trust a right to obtain at least 51 percent of the voting stock of Reorganized USG, exercisable upon the occurrence of a payment default and certain specific contingencies.
-Upon any such default, the Asbestos Personal Injury Trust shall have the right to foreclose on the Reorganized USG stock that secures the Note, and the Asbestos Personal Injury Trust shall be entitled only to such stock or its proceeds to the extent necessary to satisfy the principal amount of the Note, and any interest, fees or other charges due thereunder.

-Debtors shall be a co-obligor under the Note and each Reorganized Debtor shall be jointly and severally liable for the obligations thereunder.
+The Note will be secured by 51 percent of the stock of U.S. Gypsum and will be payable on December 31, 2006. shall be payable on December 31, 2006.
+The Reorganized Debtors shall grant the Abestos Personal Injury Trust a right to obtain at least 51 percent of the voting stock of Reorganized USG, exercisable upon the occurrence of a payment default and certain specific contingencies.
+Each of the Reorganized Debtors shall be a co-obligor under the Note and each Reorganized Debtor shall be jointly and severally liable for the obligations thereunder.
 The Note will be substantially in the form of Exhibit I.A.94 to the Plan.